Second Battle of Lexington: To Lexington

 Requesting support from Curtis and Sanborn, Blunt moved his troops after dark on October 17 to Lexington.
-Senator Lane accompanied accompanied Blunt as a member of his staff.
-Blunt hoped to catch Price's army between his force, Smith's and Pleasanton's, and the Missouri River.
+Senator Lane accompanied Blunt as a member of his staff.
+Blunt hoped to catch Price's army between his force, Smith's and Pleasonton's, and the Missouri River.
 Also on October 17, Major Smith of the 2nd Colorado and Major James Kentner of the 16th Kansas Cavalry scouted with roughly 300 troops from Independence to Lexington, but with insufficient supplies, returned to Independence, although these troops were sent back towards Lexington soon after having returned to Independence as part of Blunt's concentration of force at Lexington.
 Moonlight's troops reached Lexington the next morning and drove out some pro-Confederate guerrillas; the rest of Blunt's force reached the town later that day.
 Lexington was not a readily defensible position.
 What little high ground there was at the town was along the Missouri River, near the Masonic College site, where Price had defeated a Union force in the 1861 Siege of Lexington.
-The terrain was open and did not contain any natural bottlenecks and roads ran into Lexington from multiple directions.
+The terrain was open and did not contain any natural bottlenecks, and roads ran into Lexington from multiple directions.
 Blunt positioned Moonlight's brigade at the Masonic College, while Jennison's troops were deployed at a fairgrounds several miles south.
 Blunt was suffering from sleep deprivation and made few preparations for a defense before the late evening of October 18.
-After dark, Blunt sent two companies commanded by Captain Louis Green south of Lexington to picket the Warrensburg road, while a force of roughly battalion size commanded by Captain H. E. Palmer which was drawn from the 2nd Colorado and the 11th Kansas Cavalry Regiment was deployed three miles east of Lexington, guarding the approach from Dover.
+After dark, Blunt sent two companies commanded by Captain Louis Green south of Lexington to picket the Warrensburg road, while a force of roughly battalion size commanded by Captain H. E. Palmer drawn from the 2nd Colorado and the 11th Kansas Cavalry was deployed three miles east of Lexington, guarding the approach from Dover.

-The Confederate troops which had raided Glasgow and Sedalia had returned to Price's main body at Waverly, and Price had mostly regathered his army by late on October 17.
+The Confederate troops who had raided Glasgow and Sedalia had returned to Price's main body at Waverly, and Price had mostly regathered his army by late on October 17.
 The Confederate army had been recruiting as it passed through the Boonslick.
 On October 18, Price was informed by a spy that sizable Union forces from Jefferson City and St. Louis were pursuing from the east, and that at least 3,000 Union troops had occupied Lexington.
-Concerned that he could not supply or protect any further soldiers, Price ceased recruiting and moved his roughly 17,000 troops west to Lexington early on October 19, with a plan of advance designed to capture Blunt's whole force at Lexington.
+Concerned he could not supply or protect any further soldiers, Price ceased recruiting and moved his roughly 17,000 troops west to Lexington early on October 19, with a plan of advance designed to capture Blunt's whole force at Lexington.
 With Shelby's troops in the lead, Price's army struck Lexington in three prongs.
-Shelby's troops were ordered to swing around Lexington to the south and strike the road to Independence west of the town; this force would be split into two different groups during the battle which approach Lexington from different routes.
-Confederates additionally approached Lexington from the east along the Dover road.
+Shelby's troops were ordered to swing around Lexington to the south and strike the road to Independence west of the town; this force would be split into two different groups during the battle, each approached Lexington along different routes.
+The Confederates also approached Lexington from the east along the Dover road.